Ike Hilliard: Personal life

 Hilliard is the nephew of former New Orleans Saints running back Dalton Hilliard.
-His cousin Kenny Hilliard is a former NFL Player.
-He and his wife, Lourdes, met at the University of Florida and have been married for 21 years.
-He has five children.
-After declaring for the 1997 NFL Draft as a true junior and spending 23 seasons in the NFL (as a player and coach), Hilliard returned to the University of Florida to complete his degree.
-He worked as an NFL coach while quietly working to complete his degree from 2013 to 2018.
+His cousin Kenny Hilliard is also a former NFL player.
+He and his wife Lourdes met at the University of Florida and they have five children.
+After declaring for the 1997 NFL draft as a true junior and spending 23 seasons in the NFL (as a player and coach), Hilliard returned to the University of Florida to complete his degree.
+He worked as an NFL coach while working to complete his degree from 2013 to 2018.